-• The Committee also challenged the limitation of this health plan level measure to include only outpatient settings, noting that much care is now delivered in acute care settings.
-The Committee suggested that in future, that this measure should also monitor inpatient services.
+- The Committee raised concerns about the high rates of missing records, noting that the data submitted by the developer suggests that only a third of patients have behavioral health records available. - A Committee member suggested that the pediatric population should be included in the patient population instead of limiting the measure to those over 18 years of age. - The Committee also challenged the limitation of this health plan level measure to include only outpatient settings, noting that more care is now delivered in acute care settings.
+The Committee suggested that in the future, this measure should also monitor inpatient services.
 It was noted that there is a measurement gap in assessing the services provided in inpatient settings.
 The developer agreed that there is a gap in this area, noting however that health plans do not usually track individuals who received a screening for tobacco use and follow-up services in inpatient settings.

 (3a.
 Clinical data generated during care delivery; 3b.
-Electronic sources; 3c.Susceptibility to inaccuracies/unintended consequences identified 3d.
+Electronic sources; 3c.Susceptibility to inaccuracies/ unintended consequences identified 3d.
 Data collection strategy can be implemented)